 Workers get sick, have children, need to care for loved ones, and have emergencies due to a family member’s military obligations.
+This led to the Family Medical Leave Act (FMLA), which has existed for 25 years.
 Do you believe that your employer discriminated against you or took adverse employment actions against you due to a similar situation?
 If so, our Orlando and Tampa FMLA Lawyers are here to help.

 Qualifying For The FMLA Leave

 The Family and Medical Leave Act (FMLA) is a federal law that provides leave and job protection to employees that are qualified under the law.
+The federal government instituted it in 1993 to prevent wrongful treatment or termination of employees who need up to 12 weeks’ leave of absence for an unavoidable life circumstance.
+Qualifiers for utilizing the FMLA are quite specific but apply to circumstances most people face at least once in life.
 In order to be qualified for FMLA leave, an employee must:

 - Work for a covered employer (a private-sector employer with 50 or more employees, a public employer, or a public or private elementary or secondary school)

 - Have worked for the covered employer for at least 12 months

 - Have at least 1,250 hours of service for the employer during the 12 month period preceding the FMLA leave (meaning part-time workers are sometimes excluded from the 12-month rule)

 - Work at a location where the employer has at least 50 employees within a 75 mile radius

 - A qualified employee may take FMLA leave (either for a block period or intermittently) for 12 work weeks in a 12 month period for the following reasons: